marcostoll/FF-Forms/readme.md

 The 'email' is not marked required but has an email pattern constraint.
 Any field constraint besides the required constraint is considered met by an empty value.
 In this case the email constraint of the 'email' field will not raise any violation if no data or an empty string was assigned to the field.
-THe same logic applies to the 'gender' field, whose option constraint will not be checked on empty values.
+The same logic applies to the 'gender' field, whose option constraint will not be checked on empty values.

 The 'terms' checkbox was marked as required.
 Therefore the form would be considered invalid if a non-true value was